Belize Beach Huts

 Related Blog Post: Belize Island Cabanas

 Related Blog Post: How to Build a Thatch Roof Cabana

 [photo credit at top of page: Sharon Columbus]

 No air-conditioning is necessary since the ever-present breeze keeps the temperatures well below what they are on the mainland.
-There is no plumbing in the cabanas, for a complete description of bathroom facilities visit our Island Facilities page.
+There is no plumbing in your beach cabana, for a complete description of bathroom facilities visit our Island Facilities page.

-We have seven double-bed cabanas and the rest have two or three single beds.
+We have seven double-bed Belize bungalows and the rest have two or three single beds.
 Most of our cabanas sleep 2, but some sleep 3 and some sleep 4; one duplex sleeps 6.
 Families of 3 will be roomed together, depending on the ages of family members.

 Double occupancy is a necessity when trips are full, so single travelers may be roomed with another single traveler of the same gender.

 We cannot reserve specific cabanas in advance as the trip leader must consider the needs of everyone in the group before assigning cabanas.